Building an active, thriving community for all

 The Equity Subcommittee is a standing subcommittee of the Chatham Health Alliance.
 The Equity Subcommittee helps to grow and promote equity internally in the Alliance, in Alliance programs, and publications through review, training, and member engagement.
 Members of this subcommittee include: Chatham Organizing for Racial Equity, Piedmont Health Services, UNC Family Medicine, NC TraCS Instituate, and many more.

-The Obesity Subcommittee focuses on strategies related to physical activity and nutrition.
-Among many community based strategies, the Obesity subcommittee helps implement the Chatham Worksite Wellness program, the Healthy Hospital program, and SNAP/EBT programs at Farmer's Markets.
+The H.E.A.L.
+Subcommittee focuses on strategies related to physical activity and nutrition.
+Among many community based strategies, the H.E.A.L.
+Subcommittee helps implement the Chatham Worksite Wellness program, the Healthy Hospital program, and SNAP/EBT programs at Farmer's Markets.
 Members of this subcommittee include: Chatham County Parks and Recreation, the Partnership for Children, Chatham County Schools, Chatham County Cooperative Extension, Chatham County Public Health Department, Safe Kids Chatham, and many more.

-The Poverty Subcommittee focuses on social determinants of health with an emphasize on strategies related to Education, Employment, and Neighborhood & Built Environment.
-Currently the Poverty Subcommittee is working on developing leadership opportunities for Chatham County youth, workforce development, and community service co-location including the Alliance Community Resource Hub.
-Members of this subcommittee include: Salvation Army, Chatham Literacy, Chatham Education Foundation, Insight Human Services, Daymark Recovery, Chatham County Mangers Office, Economic Development Corporation, NCWorks, and many more.
+The Resilience Subcommittee focuses on social determinants of health with an emphasize on strategies related to Education, Employment, and Neighborhood & Built Environment.
+Currently the Resilience Subcommittee is working on developing leadership opportunities for Chatham County youth, workforce development, and community service co-location including the Alliance Community Resource Hub.
+Members of this subcommittee include: Salvation Army, Chatham Literacy, Chatham Education Foundation, Insight Human Services, Daymark Recovery, Chatham County Mangers Office, Economic Development Corporation, NCWorks, and more.

 Michael Zelek, Public Health Representative, Director of the Chatham County Public Health Department

-Donna Smith, Poverty Subcommittee Co-Chair, Service Center Director for the Salvation Army
+Donna Smith, Resilience Subcommittee Co-Chair, Service Center Director for the Salvation Army

-Travis Patterson, Poverty Subcommittee Co-Chair, Volunteer Coordinator for Chatham Literacy
+Travis Patterson, Resilience Subcommittee Co-Chair, Community Service and Restitution Coordinator for Communities in Schools